Top

 Our physicians believe in a multi-disciplinary approach to both chronic and acute pain.
 Interventional procedures in combination with conservative treatments are utilized.
 We work to reduce, minimize, or even eliminate opioid medications.
 We strive to improve not only the intensity of the pain symptoms but also your quality of life in order to help you live your life to its fullest.

-Opiod Use in Pain Managment
+Opioid Use in Pain Management

 Patients are all familiar with being asked: “On a scale of 1 to 10, what is your pain?”
 Over the last 20 years, treatment of pain has been a focus for health care institutions and health care providers.
 Unfortunately, there is much that health care providers do not know or understand about pain.
 Patients and health care providers often equate the treatment of pain with the prescribing of a pain medication (an opioid).
 Health care providers treat pain as if it were the same as high blood pressure or diabetes.
 The number on the pain scale is treated just like an elevated blood pressure is treated.